stylewarning/deprecated-coalton-prototype/README.md

 * [bug] Nested patterns, guards, and a more elaborate pattern grammar is not implemented.
 * Generalized algebraic data types, type classes, and high-order types are neither implemented nor supported.
 * ML structures, signatures, or functors are neither implemented nor supported.

-The project is a work-in-progress.
-See the [latest thoughts](thoughts.md).

 ## Coalton-Lisp Bridge